Hunting Safaris in Mozambique

 I was one of the super lucky guys to win this hunting safari and it was the most amazing thing I’ve ever done.
 I took a 54” kudu bull, 26” wildebeest (wild hunt!), an old warrior warthog, a beautiful zebra mare (she was so big we thought she was a stallion) and 3 impalas with 2 being over 23 inches!
 I am so grateful for this opportunity they provided.
 Thank you to Outdoors International, and all the PHs and staff.
 I made some new friends and will be back to see them 100%.

 Hey Cory.
 Things are great here in Africa!
 Everyone is having a wonderful time and the girls have been kept busy.
 My daughter is even learning to drive a standard safari wagon.
 Believe me, it’s been great!
 Hunting is out of this world.
 Staff is treating us like kings.
 Couldn’t ask for more.
+I would recommend Outdoors International.
 Thank you.

 I won a hunt from Outdoors International and it turned out to be one of my most memorable and rewarding hunts.
 I have always dreamed about an African Safari, but never thought it would be a reality for me.
 Even better, I was able to share the experience with my father.